Yahoo Widgets: Closure

-Current Technical Status
+Current technical status

-Windows - The Yahoo Widget engine operates on Windows XP, Vista, Windows 7, 8 and 10.
+Windows – The Yahoo Widget engine operates on Windows XP, Vista, Windows 7, 8 and 10.
 On XP the widget has full functionality.
 On NT6 systems (Vista +) the sound control functionality is limited as Windows UAC does not give widget apps the right to modify the system sound control without administrator access, all other functions operate as designed.

-Mac OSX - As of 10.11 El Capitan, the Yahoo widget dock no longer functions correctly.
+Mac OSX – As of 10.11 El Capitan, the Yahoo widget dock no longer functions correctly.
 However, the dock can be disabled by editing the relevant .plist configuration file and the widgets then become accessible via the menu.
 Despite this relatively minor limitation, the widgets still operate as expected in previous versions of OSX.

-Linux - The Yahoo widget engine was ported to Ubuntu Linux 10.10 and modified to become the Yahoo!
+Linux – The Yahoo widget engine was ported to Ubuntu Linux 10.10 and modified to become the Yahoo!
 Connected TV engine.
-The linux version is not designed as a standalone widget engine for running widgets on desktop linux but instead uses Ubuntu as the host for an embedded o/s in television sets.
+The linux version is not designed as a standalone widget engine for running widgets on desktop Linux but instead uses Ubuntu as the host for an embedded o/s in television sets.
 However, it is possible to run Ubuntu linux 10.10 on a normal PC and run the Yahoo!
 Connected TV engine locally for development/testing purposes.

 On March 30, 2018 - fifteen years after Konfabulator debuted, Yahoo (now under Verizon ownership) stopped allowing "Kon" apps to be published to the Yahoo!
 Connected TV engine, encouraging developers instead to offer HTML5 connector apps.
 This marks the final discontinuation of the last continuing branch of Konfabulator.

-Disruption of the Weather widget feed
+Disruption of the weather widget feed

 As of May 2016 the popular Yahoo weather widget has stopped functioning.
 The weather widget was one of Yahoo's most popular widgets as it provided free access to Yahoo's weather feed.
 Yahoo has modified the manner in which the weather feed is accessed breaking not only the weather widget but all others programs and sites that attempt to use it.
 Yahoo's updated documentation stated: "To increase the security measure and better serving our YDN customers, weather data source will enforce OAuth 1 starting March 15, 2016.
 Please update your API calls with OAuth 1 enabled (via the OAuth /v1/yql end point if using YQL) using your Yahoo App key and secret."